Bricktech2000/Website/website/public/Raspberry-Pi-Server/index.md

 > And such a tiny computer can be used as a server?

 Actually, it can do way more that what you might think.
 Obviously, it doesn't have a lot of computing power, but it is the server that is currently serving this very website to you!
-It uses NodeJS as its backend framework, which means that the back-end code is written in `Javascript`, the exact same language as the front-end.
+It uses NodeJS as its backend framework, which means that the back-end code is written in `JavaScript`, the exact same language as the front-end.
 This makes server-side programming way easier.

 I also wanted it to look a bit better than just a random PCB plugged into a power outlet, so I decided to print a case for it using my 3D printer, the [Ender 3](https://www.creality3d.shop/products/creality3d-ender-3-pro-high-precision-3d-printer).
 It is divided into two parts, which each take about half an hour to print.
 You can [click here](https://www.thingiverse.com/thing:2962386) if you would like to download the files for yourself!
 However, make sure to use `PiZeroCase_Bottom.STL` as the bottom piece and `PiZeroCase_Top_Pins.STL` (with or without a logo) for the top plate, otherwise you will need to supply your own screws to assemble the case.